 In the Bible, we believe in a particular kind of story.

-They are born (creation).
-Then they mess up (fall).
-They throw temper tantrums, they curse, or they do some other not so nice thing.
-After that, most people try to find their way through life on their own strength, either for a season or for a few decades (attempt).
-But eventually, they find Jesus Christ and submit to his leadership and his love (salvation).
-With God at the center of their life, they begin to remake their day-to-day entire being into something that reflects their "new creation" (transfiguration).
+They are born (creation) but mess up at some point during their life(fall).
+They throw temper tantrums, curse, or do some other not-so-nice thing.
+After that, most people try to find their way through life on their own strength, either for a season or a few decades (attempt).
+But eventually, they come to Jesus Christ and submit to his leadership and love (salvation).
+Then, with God at the center of their life, they begin to remake their entire being into something that reflects their "new creation" (transfiguration)

 That's the Christian take, but like I said, everyone loves stories.

-Without hope of something more, we can turn nihilistic and pessimistic about a wonderfully, beautiful life.
+Without hope of something more, we can turn nihilistic and pessimistic about a wonderful, beautiful life.
 We were designed for a biblical story that brings us ultimate fulfillment and joy in Christ, but without Jesus at the center of our story, we settle for pacification.
 We settle for a life that was designed for so much more.